How Hire4Real Works

 For Employers

-Submit a Score Dispute →
+Dispute a Score →

 © 2026 Tech Cold Brew, LLC.
 Ghost Scores are editorial opinions based on publicly available data.
 Not legal or career advice.